Otto Armstrong

-Otto Armstrong (January 4, 1880 — June 23, 1960) was an American politician and farmer from Wapello County, Iowa who served in the Iowa House of Representatives from 1953 to 1955, representing the 18th legislative district of Iowa as a Republican in the 55th Iowa General Assembly.
+Otto Armstrong (January 4, 1880 – June 23, 1960) was an American politician and farmer from Wapello County, Iowa who served in the Iowa House of Representatives from 1953 to 1955, representing the 18th legislative district of Iowa as a Republican in the 55th Iowa General Assembly.

 Early life and education

-Otto Armstrong was born in Macon County, Missouri on January 4, 1880, near the town of Atlanta, Missouri.
+Armstrong was born in Macon County, Missouri on January 4, 1880, near the town of Atlanta, Missouri.
 He attended local schools and graduated from Ottumwa Commercial College.
-He served in the Spanish-American War.
+He served in the Spanish–American War.

 Career

+In 1950, Armstrong ran for election to the Iowa House of Representatives, though was defeated by Democrat Dean Aubrey in the general election.

-Armstrong was elected to a single term in the Iowa House of Representatives.
+Armstrong was subsequently elected to a single term in the Iowa House of Representatives.
 He served from 1953 to 1955, representing the 18th legislative district of Iowa as a Republican in the 55th Iowa General Assembly.

-In 1953, Armstrong was serving on the following standing committees.
+In 1953, Armstrong was serving on the following standing committees: